probcomp/Gen.jl/docs/src/ref/gfi.md

 - the return value

-- auxiliary state (e.g. the return value of internal calls)
+- auxiliary state

-- other implementation-specific state needed to incrementally update an execution
+- other implementation-specific state that is not exposed to the caller or user of the generative function, but is used internally to facilitate e.g. incremental updates to executions.

 Different concrete types of generative functions use different data structures and different Julia types for their traces, but traces are subtypes of [`Trace`](@ref).
 ```@docs